octocat/Spoon-Knife/README.md

 ### Glossary

-Make a new branch: `git branch -b new-branch-name`
+Make a new branch: `git checkout -b new-branch-name`

 Add files to the stage: `git add .`